22 Unexpected College Necessities (Things You’ll Def Wannna Bring)

 Ever been in the middle of typing a long essay only to lose everything due to a power surge frying the computer?
 It’s the WORST!

-It’s a wise investment, because power outages can strike at any time – storm or no storm.
-Plus, extra outlets to plug in all your devices is always nice.
+It’s a wise investment because power outages can strike at any time – storm or no storm.
+Plus, extra outlets to plug in all your devices are always nice.